A Letter From The Founder

 The placement rate of our graduates is another success story.
 NSS works.
 Students that come to NSS committed to working hard to launch a new career have a very high probability of success.
 Less obviously, it speaks to continued growth of the local tech economy.
 It speaks to the trust that employers have developed in our programs.
 And it speaks to the breadth of the support that NSS and our students get from the community in the form of mentors, volunteers for mock interviews and leadership panels, and in so many other ways.
 It speaks to how lucky we are to be serving Nashville and Nashvillians.

-With an average starting salary of $60,000 (2019), our graduates' first year income is equivalent to Nashville's median household income during the same time period.
+With a median starting salary of $60,000, our graduates' first year income is equivalent to Nashville's median household income during the same time period.
 For the majority of our students this is a significant increase over what they were earning prior to NSS.
 It's always exciting when a graduate gets their first job in tech, but the smile on their face when they share they've doubled the salary of their prior job or have never earned this much before is priceless.
 And that’s for their first year in a tech job - their earning potential only goes up from there.
-Even if you assume that the average 2020 salary of all of our working grads is at that same $60K level, our grads are injecting over $60 million dollars into the local economy this year - since we know that our grads from prior years have on average been seeing meaningful increases in compensation over the years, the true number is much higher.
+Even if you assume that the average 2021 salary of all of our working grads is at that same $60K level, our grads have injected nearly $100 million dollars into the local economy this year - since we know that our grads from prior years have on average been seeing meaningful increases in compensation over the years, the true number is much higher.